benjaminpope/science_quiz/quiz.md

 3. Which modern European capital was known to the Romans as Lutetia?

-4. The Netherlands was the first country to legislate to allow same-sex marriage.
-In what year did this take effect?
+4. Which was the first country to legislate same-sex marriage, in 2001?

 5. The musical Six follows the lives of which eponymous six historical figures?